RepairEuroCar/Jarvis/docs/modules.md

 Jarvis loads optional functionality as separate modules.
 Each module exposes a `setup(jarvis, config)` coroutine and may define other helpers.

+## Dynamic Scaler

+The `dynamic_scaler` module monitors system CPU and memory usage.
+When the configured thresholds are exceeded it pauses low priority modules using `ModuleManager.pause_module`.
+Once utilization drops, previously paused modules are resumed.

 ## Module configuration

 The `ModuleManager` reads configuration from `config/config.yaml`.
 Each module